testingisdocumenting/blog/blog-content/articles/protect-your-future-self-by-encapsulating-test-input-preparation.md

 :include-file: com/example/portfolio/SimpleCalculatorTest.java {title: "SimpleCalculatorTest.java"}

 However real apps require real domain, and real domain is rarely represented by a couple of numbers.
-Let's take Financial domain as an example.
-It is full of complex types such as `Transaction` and has a lot of business logic.
+Let's take Finance as an example.
+It is full of types with multiple fields such as `Transaction`, and it has a lot of business logic.

 One example of such business logic is `ProfitCalculator`.
 Its job is to calculate profit based on the executed `Transactions`.

-After consulting with the business people we are ready to give our implementation a shot.
+After consulting with the business people, we are ready to give our implementation a shot.

-`Transaction` is a simple data class with a few fields (number of fields is reduced for simplicity).
+`Transaction` is a data class with a few fields (number of fields is reduced for simplicity).

 :include-file: com/example/portfolio/Transaction.java {title: "Transaction.java", readMore: true, readMoreVisibleLines: 20}